 Prepare Food for the Pastoral Care Freezer

 Volunteers are asked to prepare casseroles, soups, breads or desserts to be placed in the Pastoral Care freezer to be used by the Pastoral Care Ministry for people who are ill or in bereavement.
-Please select P31 on your Time & Talents Covenant.
+We ask that you label well with date prepared, your name and description.
+Please select P22 on your Time & Talents Covenant.